 Nivea Lip Care Pearly Shine – £2.29 from Boots.
 I love the idea of a lip balm that also makes your lips look pretty, and this really does give a pearly shine!
 It’s not the best balm in the world though and I found it didn’t really sink into the lips unfortunately.

 Lush Mint Julips – £5.50 from LUSH.
 Ok I know it’s not actually a balm, but I think this product is worth mentioning anyway.
 Mint Julips is a gentle lip scrub with warming peppermint and sweet vanilla combined with real sugar crystals to buff away any flaky skin.
 I find this scrub works really well, followed by a dose of balm it leaves my lips super soft!

-Nuxe Reve de Miel – £9.50 from Space NK.
+Nuxe Reve de Miel – £9.50 from Cult Beauty.
 This is an intensely hydrating lip balm to protect and repair dry, sore and chapped lips.
 Their winning formula comprises of honey, plant oils, shea butter and grapefruit essence to instantly protect, repair and restore comfort to chapped lips.
 This balm really is fantastic, it really sunk in to my lips and was intensely moisturising.
 I currently take this Nuxeeverywhere with me!

 Anatomicals Never Lose Your Cherry – I love Anatomicals fun packaging!
 This balm is designed to soften-up your lips and maintain a perfectly gorgeous pout.
 This is a lovely moisturising balm that worked really well when my lips were slightly dry.
 This is £2.55 from ASOS.